fbpx

 • One photograph of the child

-• Medical records and your child immunization records (boletim de vacinas)
+• Medical records and your child’s immunization records (boletim de vacinas)

 Private and International Schools in Portugal

-There are several private and international schools in Portugal, particularly in Lisbon, Cascais, Porto, and the Algarve, that operate on paid tuition and fees.
-Many new residents opt for private schools, with some of the advantages being smaller class sizes, many extra-curricular activities, and more modern facilities.
+There are several private and international schools in Algarve, Portugal, as well as in Lisbon, Cascais, and Porto, that operate on paid tuition and fees.
+Many new residents opt for private schools, with some of the advantages being smaller class sizes, many extracurricular activities, and more modern facilities.

-International schools are popular with Golden Visa residents, because of high education standards and a variety of extra-curricular activities.
+In Portugal, international schools are popular with expats because of high education standards and a variety of extra-curricular activities.
 Particularly if you are looking for international schools in Lisbon, there are many options available.

 Private secondary schools in Portugal

 There are different kinds of private schools in Portugal that you can pick from if you want your children to attend this type of school.
-These include international, religious, and boarding schools.
+These include international schools such as British schools offering an international curriculum or British curriculum, religious and boarding schools, and international schools that offer North American style education.

-The greatest choice for expats residing in Portugal are international schools – there are several in the country, particularly locations favored by expats.
+There are several international schools Portugal, especially in the regions of the country, favored by expats.
 These institutions offer a multicultural setting that enables students to develop global competencies, interact with various cultures, and gain significant language proficiency.

 There are a lot of Catholic secondary schools in Portugal where pupils learn some religious courses in addition to the core curriculum.
 Religious schools are popular with parents because they offer more extracurricular activities and often perform better in annual tests (in Portuguese).

-Few boarding schools exist in Portugal and those that do tend to be located around Lisbon and the Algarve.
+Few boarding academies exist in Portugal, and those that do tend to be located around Lisbon and the Algarve.
 Since annual tuition is normally approximately €30,000, it is recommended to visit the school to familiarize yourself with the campus and the curriculum before applying.
-While boarding schools are still in their infancy in Portugal, more schools are exploring this opportunity.
+While boarding academies are still in their infancy in Portugal, more schools are exploring this opportunity.

 Private and international schools in Portugal can sometimes have strict admission processes.
 It’s worth checking with the school that you are interested in about their procedure, but most will have the documents for admission on their website.